 Lastly, interactive calculators can be shown next to each score to give the user additional advice.
 For example, Emergency Fund Calculator returns a total recommendation along with a plan to save for the total recommended amount in a variety of horizon intervals.

-With Hydrogen as an added layer on top of the Oracle Financial Services DIP, financial institutions can quickly and cost-effectively create new revenue models and mitigate risks with an enterprise-grade platform.
+With Hydrogen as an added layer on top of the Oracle Open Banking Platform, financial institutions can quickly and cost-effectively create new revenue models and mitigate risks with an enterprise-grade platform.
 The average Oracle Cloud customer can save over 80% in product development cost and time by leveraging the joint Hydrogen/Oracle model.